UniMath/agda-unimath/src/set-theory/cardinality-projective-sets.lagda.md

       ( cardinality-recursive-set-Cardinality-Projective-Set)
 ```

-### A set is cardinality-preprojective if the postcomposition map is a set-truncation equivalence
+### A set is cardinality-preprojective if the postcomposition map is a set-equivalence

 ```agda
 module _